CloudConfusion/skinny-bones-jekyll/_posts/2017-08-12-make-a-domain-on-your-laptop-in-1-script-part-1.markdown

 7. All you need to do is manually select your install TYPE (gui/no gui) , rest should complete auto.

-## ThatÔÇÖs pretty cool, youÔÇÖre v handsome.
+## That‘s pretty cool, you‘re v handsome.

 Thanks ! ┬áHelp me test it ? make it better?